 Note: all the hurdles are expressed in MJ per kg of final product ready to be sold.
-This criterion does not apply to concrete paving units or to the firing stage for tracery (decoration).
+This criterion does not apply to the firing stage for tracery (decoration).

 Assessment and verification: the applicant shall calculate the ERF according to the Technical Appendix - A4 instructions and provide the related results and supporting documentation.